ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/331400 Water Utility Transmission and Distribution.md

 3. Flange Coating:
       1. Machined faces of metal blind flanges and pipe flanges shall be coated with a temporary rust-inhibitive coating to protect the metal until the installation is completed.
 4. Provide Affidavit of Compliance per requirements in Specification Section 01330.

-1. SECTION 2 – PRODUCTS
-1. 2.01 GENERAL**
-   1. All products in contact with potable water shall be certified compliant with NSF/ANSI 61, Drinking Water System Components-Health effects including Annex G, in addition to the requirements of the Safe Drinking Water Act.
+1. 2.01 GENERAL*   1.
+All products in contact with potable water shall be certified compliant with NSF/ANSI 61, Drinking Water System Components-Health effects including Annex G, in addition to the requirements of the Safe Drinking Water Act.
 2. Refer to Approved Materials List in Appendix A for all project materials.
 1. 2.02 FLANGE GASKETS
    1. All pipe gaskets shall conform where applicable to the latest revision of AWWA C111, AWWA C115, and AWWA C207 standards.